-There’s good reason that Swiss champion Roger Federer is a phenomenon on and off court.
-From a brat who used to throw his racket around every time he lost a match as a child, he has matured into a sporting superstar.
+There’s good reason that Swiss tennis champion Roger Federer is a phenomenon on and off court.
+From a brat who used to hurl his racket to the ground when he lost a match, he has matured into a sporting superstar.

 It helps that Federer comes from a secure family background with supportive parents.
-Mother Lynette is South African, which makes me even more partial to him.
+Mother Lynette is South African.
 He is married to Mirka, a former tennis champion herself.
-The couple has four children, twin girls and twin boys.
+Together, they have four children, twin girls and twin boys.
 Fatherhood clearly suits Federer.

-Better still, he demonstrates a seductive core humility.
-It scaffolds the athleticism and consummate skill with which he demolishes opponents, most recently British Number 1 Andy Murray in the Wimbledon semi-final.
+Federer also demonstrates a core humility that attracts fans to him in droves.
+It is the perfect foil for the athleticism and consummate skill with which he demolishes opponents, most recently British Number 1 Andy Murray in the Wimbledon semi-final.

 Currently Number 2 in the world, Federer made it to the Wimbledon final this year to face World Number 1, Serbian Novak Djokovic.
-That makes it his 26th grand slam final, extending the all-time record he established at Wimbledon in 2009.
-It’s a repeat of last year’s final.
-He lost but his performance throughout the championship was extraordinary as it has been this year.
+That makes it Federer’s 26th grand slam final, extending the all-time record he established at Wimbledon in 2009.
+It’s a repeat of last year’s final that he lost.
+However, his performance throughout that championship was extraordinary as it has been this year.

-Like Djokovic, Federer has a highly intelligent, close-knit team of coaches, physios and nutrition experts supporting him.
+Like Djokovic, Federer has a close-knit team of coaches, physios and nutrition experts supporting him.
 Among them is former Swedish tennis champion Stefan Edberg.

 Djokovic has revealed the diet and exercise plan that has made him the world’s top tennis player.
 He went gluten-free a few years ago, documented it in his book, Serve to Win.
 Djokovic credits diet in part with dramatically improving his game.
 He now eschews bread, pasta and anything made with flour.
 According to a feature in UK’s The Independent, he avoids dairy as well.

-Federer plays much closer to his chest when it comes to what he actually eats and drinks building up to big matches.
+Federer plays much closer to his chest when it comes to what he actually eats and drinks building up to and during big matches.
 One Internet report suggested that Federer eats a high-carbohydrate, low-fat (HCLF) diet.
-My gut instinct tells me that is simply unlikely to be true.
-A growing body of solid science shows that an optimum diet for elite sports performance is the exact opposite.
-And no, it’s not just Cape Town sports scientist Prof Tim Noakes who says so.
+My gut instinct tells me that is unlikely to be true.

-He bases his work groundbreaking research by top US scientists and professors Stephen Phinney and Jeff Volek.
-Phinney and Volek are known as the “keto kings” and authors of The Art and Science of Low-Carbohydrate Performance.
+A good source on diet for sports performance is groundbreaking research by top US scientists and professors Stephen Phinney and Jeff Volek.
+Phinney and Volek are authors of The Art and Science of Low-Carbohydrate Performance.

 In the book, they investigate how a low-carb diet can and should be used by athletes.
 Their earlier book, The Art and Science of Low Carbohydrate Living, gives the evidence low-carbohydrate diets to treat a range of illnesses.
 In particular, they look at low-carb to manage insulin resistance (IR, aka carbohydrate intolerance).

-They point out that athletes as a group on the continuum of IR “cluster on the side of insulin sensitivity”.
-And most athletes “do not have anywhere near the same level of carbohydrate intolerance as someone who is overweight with metabolic syndrome or diabetes”.
+Their later book is The Art and Science of Low Carbohydrate Performance.
+They say that athletes as a group on the continuum of IR “cluster on the side of insulin sensitivity”.
+As well, most athletes “do not have anywhere near the same level of carbohydrate intolerance as someone who is overweight with metabolic syndrome or diabetes”.

 They say that a high-carb diet really is bad for most people.
-And especially elite athletes because it “locks them into dependence on carbohydrate as the dominant fuel for exercise”.
+That’s especially for elite athletes.
+It “locks them into dependence on carbohydrate as the dominant fuel for exercise”.

 It’s an unfortunate reality, say Phinney and Volek, that the human body is not naturally designed to switch easily from carbs to fat as its predominant fuel.